JuanFSantana/DNA-and-RNA-seq-analysis-essentials/RNA 5´ and 3´ reads/README.md

 # prime3_5.py #
-This script will yield two files: each with the position of the 5´ and 3´ ends of reads.
+This script will yield two files each with the position of the 5´ or 3´ ends of reads.
+Currently, the script removes moth reads used as spike-in in XXXXXXXX.
+It can be modified to remove any other organism used as spike-in.

 # File requirements #
 The input file should be bed file.

-# Behavior #
-The input file will be sorted (greatest to least) by the header of a column of choice (e.g. peak enrichment, fold change, p-value, etc).
-  * This is useful when interested in the composition of the underlying DNA sequence of high/low affinity binding sites, for example.

-The sequence will be sliced for each of the regions only for the sequences that fall within the lower and upper bound percentages chosen.
-  * This analysis gives a clearer view of the preference/disfavor of sequences.

 # Dependencies #
 ### Python libraries ###
 Pandas: https://pypi.org/project/pandas/
-(The output of the script is an excel file.
-Pandas has an excel class.
-However, if the error "ModuleNotFoundError: No module named 'xlsxwriter'" appears after running the script, then please pip install xlsxwriter)

 Operating system (OS): https://pypi.org/project/os-sys/